-When MCG is configured for PEE or PBE mode, input clock source must be divisible using RDIV to within the range of 1 MHz to 2 MHz
+When MCG is configured for PEE or PBE mode, input clock source must be divisible using RDIV to within the range of 1 MHz to 2 MHz.

 4 This parameter is characterized and not tested on each device.
 Proper PC board layout procedures must be followed to achieve specifications.
+This data will vary based upon the crystal manufacturer and board design.
+The crystal should be characterized by the crystal manufacturer.